-Clothing (shirts, hats, or other) that contain profanity or slogans which are degrading to any group, or which promote alcohol, or other drugs, will not be tolerated.
-Grooming or dress that prevents a student from doing his/her best work because of blocked vision, restricted movement, or clothing which exposes them or any other students to danger/distraction is not acceptable.
+Clothing (shirts, hats, or other) that contain profanity or slogans which are degrading to any group (including gang related images), or which promote alcohol, or other drugs, will not be tolerated.
+Grooming or dress that prevents a student from doing his/her best work because of blocked vision, restricted movement, or clothing which exposes them or any other students to danger is not acceptable.

-- > shorts need to provide full coverage and show no undergarments, if skirts are shorter than "above the knee", shorts need to be worn under - > girls' tops or shirts should not have a low neckline, open backs or spaghetti straps - > undergarments, which include bra straps, boxer shorts, underwear (thongs), must not be visible
+- > shorts/skirts need to provide full coverage and show no undergarments - > tops or shirts should not have a low neckline, no open backs or spaghetti straps; or cause distraction for others - > undergarments, which include bra straps, boxer shorts, underwear (thongs), must not be visible - ➤ No blankets - > Winter coats must be stored in lockers

-Students who violate any of the above listed guidelines will be required to change to clothes that meet the guidelines.
+Students who violate any of the above listed guidelines will be required to change clothes that meet the guidelines.
 Students will remain in the office until they make the appropriate change.
 Further consequences may result based on how the student accepts responsibility.
 Repeat violations will result in additional consequences; including notifying parents/guardians.

-Due Process: The Beacon Program strives to adhere to all due process required by State and Federal Laws.
-Special education due process requirements will be addressed at the Beacon Program; such as but not limited to annual IEP meetings, progress reports, and 3-year evaluations when applicable.
+Due Process: The West Central Education District Area Learning Center strives to adhere to all due process required by State and Federal Laws.
+Special education due process requirements will be addressed at the ALC; including annual IEP meetings, progress reports, and 3-year evaluations when applicable.
+In the event a student receiving special education services violates school expectations, due process requirements will be addressed.
+In certain situations staff will convene to discuss the appropriateness of disciplinary actions and make modifications.